Dana Records: History

 In 1954, Walter Dana sold Dana Records to Jerry Blaine, which brought a complete overhaul of the label's distribution.
 However, Dana remained president of the label for a time after the sale.
 The fast-tempo of the east-coast polka style did not connect well with mid-western audiences.
 To gain a share of that geographical market, Dana connected with Alvin Sajewski to help the label get Chicago talent.
 Recording sessions took place in Chicago, but Walter Dana continued to supervise the sessions, often re-arranging the music to fit the abilities and talent of the musicians in the studio.
-Dana's sales percentage of 78rpm records was stronger than the industry's average.
-It was not until 1957 that sales of 45rpm discs equaled that of the 78s.
-Dana started pressing the 78rpm discs in vinyl, similar to the 45's, but switched back to selling the 78rpm format in shellac because of dealers' demands.
+Dana's sales percentage of 78 rpm records was stronger than the industry's average.
+It was not until 1957 that sales of 45 rpm discs equaled that of the 78s.
+Dana started pressing the 78 rpm discs in vinyl, similar to the 45's, but switched back to selling the 78 rpm format in shellac because of dealers' demands.

 In July 1959, Jerry Blaine's company moved its headquarters to a new building on West 47th Street in New York, along with its now sister companies Jubilee and Josie.
-After Walter Dana quit the company for "overextension," Dana Records was operated as a division of Fiesta Records.
+After Walter Dana quit the company for "overextension," Dana Records was operated as a division of Fiesta Recorsd.
 In 1961, Dana Records' Frank Wojnarowski's Matka had a million-selling record.
 Wojnarowski had been with the label since the early days of the company and helped popularize the east-coast polka sound which appealed to their target audience.
 However, Matka was more of a hit among the Polish-American audience, making its gold record certification unusual.
 By 1988, Dana Records moved their offices to Miami Beach, Florida.

 Dana used unusual marketing techniques, common in other smaller labels, including partnering with Manischewitz Wine Company, naming one of their songs "Wine Polka," and supplying DJs with bottles.

 Influence

 The label became the top Polish label in America.
 Many polka songs were recorded by the label prior to their publication.
 It was Dana's power that made deals with publishing companies giving rights of refusal to songs.
 Dana was instrumental in popularizing the "big band," also called "east-coast" sound, of American polka music and of musicians who developed the sound and "dominated" the 1940s polka market.
 Jimmy Sturr has stated the label's output was a significant influence, and that there's not one Dana record he doesn't have."

 Dana's output was by no means limited to polka and pop music.
-Dana also ranged from the "serious" music of Chor Dana, Staś Jaworski, and the Syrena catalog to the comedy skits of Marisha Data.
+Dana also ranged from the "serious" music of Chór Dana, Staś Jaworski, and the Syrena catalog to the comedy skits of Marisha Data.